adelgadocabrera/decentralized-computing/distributed-systems-essay.md

 - Distributed Tracing: Employing distributed tracing techniques to trace and monitor the flow of requests and responses across the distributed system.
 This can help identify performance bottlenecks, failures, or latency issues.

 - Log Analysis: Analyzing system logs to detect anomalies, errors, or patterns that indicate potential failures or issues in the system.

-### Consensus
-Consensus is a fundamental mechanism used in distributed systems to achieve agreement among multiple nodes or processes, even in the presence of failures or network partitions.
-Consensus algorithms enable distributed nodes to work together to reach a common decision or state, ensuring that all nodes agree on the order of operations or the value of a particular data item.

-Consensus is crucial in distributed systems because it helps maintain system integrity, ensures data consistency, and allows for coordinated actions across multiple nodes.